amarhbaneen/uaf-App-port/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+For more information about PrimeNG theming, visit the [PrimeNG Theming Documentation](https://primeng.org/theming).